thierry57360/funathon2024_sujet3/README.md

 ## Repository

+This repository contains:

-This repository contains an introductory notebook for the unofficial Flightradar24 API, see `exploration.ipynb`.
+- An introductory notebook for the unofficial Flightradar24 API, see `exploration.ipynb`.
+- A Dash application that can be run with `python app.py` after installing the requirements.
+As is the application displays a map with all current Air France flights in Europe.